thajo/node-vagrant-boilerplate/README.md

 2. Make sure you have configured the WebStorm "Run --> Edit configuration --> Add new configuration --> Node.js remote debug
 3. Run the debugger and it will now debug on the vagrant server

+## Vagrant tips
+If you running mac or linux the vagrant file is updated with nfs-support.
+That could mean you have to write your root password.
+Check the vagrant documantion for tips: https://docs.vagrantup.com/v2/synced-folders/nfs.html